×

 I know this can all sound very confusing.
 After all, how do you even figure out whether to put the indirect object pronoun before the verb or after?

 Well, one great way is to expose yourself to a lot of authentic Spanish content.
-For example, you can head over to the language learning platform FluentU and watch out for those indirect object pronouns!
+For example, you can use FluentU to watch tons of native Spanish videos and find infinite amounts of indirect object pronouns.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.